 Creating your first budget as a single parent can be challenging, especially if you’re used to having dual incomes.
 However, with enough tracking and organization, you can find a way to maximize your money time and energy to live the most kickass life you can — and be an awesome role model for your kids (and anyone else who is watching).

 When creating a budget, the first place to start is tracking your spending.
 Personal Capital is a free tool that shows your whole financial picture including your income, expenses, your debt, and your net worth.
-Mint is also a good tool to use to track your spending throughout the month.
+Tiller is also a good tool to use to track your spending throughout the month.

 Create budget categories